BASC Legacy Funded Scholarship Programme 2020

-The BASC scheme aims to support and encourage those wishing to develop their knowledge in conservation, land management or gamekeeping, promoting careers in these areas by providing financial assistance to applicants where finance causes an obstruction to education and a future career.
+BASC’s Legacy Funded Scholarship Programme aims to support and encourage those wishing to develop their knowledge in conservation, land management or gamekeeping.
+It provides financial assistance to applicants where lack of funding obstructs education and future careers.

 Guidance notes for applicants

 There is no minimum award, however the maximum award to an individual is £4,500 per annum.
-The maximum period of award is for the length of the qualification, or for three years whichever is the greatest.
+The maximum period awarded is the length of the qualification or three years, whichever is greater.

 There will be a maximum of two awards given each year.